MonAmiral/PlayerDogModel/README.md

 ## Features:
 Replaces the player models with a dog model!
 - Use the helmets on the side of the suits rack to switch between dog and human model.
+- Replaces your 3D model, adjusts your height, updates the health UI.
+- Compatible with custom suits!
+- Compatible with 3rd person & mirror!
-- The mod should work in multiplayer with players who do not have it.
+- The mod works in multiplayer with players who do not have it.
+They will just see everyone as a human.
-- Ragdolls are not supported yet.
+- NOT compatible with other model-replacing mods: Lethal Creature, Custom model API, Lethal VRM, etc.

 ## Credits:
 - Based on DarnHyena's LethalCreatures mod, which is based on code by Zoomy: https://github.com/DarnHyena/LethalCreatures